project-chip/connectedhomeip/src/tools/PICS-generator/README.md

 --paa-trust-store-path credentials/production/paa-root-certs
 ```

-If a device has alreasy been commissioned, the tool can be executed like this:
+If a device has already been commissioned, the tool can be executed like this:

 ```
 python3 'src/python_testing/PICSGenerator.py' --cluster-data <pathToClusterJson> --pics-template <pathToPicsTemplateFolder> --pics-output <outputPath>